 According to the new requirements, the game requires 20 GB of storage space.
 This is not a problem for most gaming desktops.

-When building the PC for Rocket League, you have the option to go with either a hard disk drive (HDD) or a solid state drive (SSD).
+When building the PC for Rocket League, you can go with either a hard disk drive (HDD) or a solid-state drive (SSD).

-We recommend getting an SSD in a heart beat.
-While SSDs are still about four times as expensive as compared to a normal spinning hard disk drives, their performance is multiple factors better.
+We recommend getting an SSD in a heartbeat.
+While SSDs are about four times as expensive as a normal spinning hard disk drive, their performance is better for multiple factors.

-It is normal to spend about $50-$60 dollars at the minimum on storage hard drive for your PC build anyways.
-With this budget you can either go for a 2 TB hard disk drive, or a 500 GB NVMe SSD.
+It is normal to spend about $50-60 dollars at the minimum on storage hard drives for your PC build.
+With this budget, you can buy a 2 TB hard disk drive or a 500 GB NVMe SSD.

 There are two types of SSDs, NVMe and SATA SSD.
-The former uses the PCIe interface while the later uses the SATA interface.
+The former uses the PCIe interface, while the latter uses the SATA interface.

-In terms of speed and performance, NVMe SSD is far superior than SATA SSD, and they cost relatively the same.
+Regarding speed and performance, NVMe SSD is far superior to SATA SSD, costing relatively the same.

-The only issue is that NVMe SSDs requires a free M.2 slot.
+The only issue is that NVMe SSDs require a free M.2 slot.
 These are rare on motherboards.
 The SATA SSDs can connect to SATA ports which are abundantly available.

 As far as the performance goes, this is how the drives compare: